 Myth Arc: EQ2 had them from the get-go, starting with "rescue the Froglok race".
 Now the arcs are connected.

-Name's the Same: In the early days before SOE had an expansive name filter, one of the easiest ways for them to prevent a player from having a particular name was to make sure an NPC had that same name.
+Name's the Same: In-universe.
+In the early days before SOE had an expansive name filter, one of the easiest ways for them to prevent a player from having a particular name was to make sure an NPC had that same name.
 So there are merchants in Qeynos named Aeris and Celes, and there used to be an NPC in Freeport named Beren.

 Nerf: In a rare case of nerfing the enemies rather than the players, the game did away with the concept of "critical mitigation" entirely.